Table of Contents Show

 1. Home to the rare “Torrey Pine.”

-Torrey Pines is a rare and endangered tree variety that grows in San Diego.
-And San Diego is actually one of the only two places where this tree grows and can be found.
+Torrey Pines is a rare, endangered tree variety in San Diego.
+San Diego is one of the only places where this tree grows and can be found.

 2. Home to the famous California Burrito